Nyuutrino/CLIp/README.md

 # Notice about versioning

-I am currently working out versioning, and from here on out I am using a semver-like versioning basis.
+I am currently working out versioning, and from here on out (version 1.0.2) I am using a semver-like versioning basis.

 Any patch changes will now result in the incrementation of patch number, as with minor and major.